 Tom Yum Soup Base

-- 900 ml unsalted stock (chicken, vegetable or seafood)
+- 900 ml low sodium broth (chicken, vegetable or seafood)

 - 2 stalks lemongrass (smashed and cut into chunks)